Navyacb/ElasticContentListSearch/README.md

 1. Main.tsx : where the React application starts
 2. App.tsx : Parent component
 3. Components Folder : Contains all child components
-    a.
-Header.tsx : Contains the header coder
+4. Header.tsx : Contains the header coder
-    b.
-ContactList.tsx : Contains the search list code
+5. ContactList.tsx : Contains the search list code
-4. state-management : Contains the state management details using use Context hook
+6. state-management : Contains the state management details using use Context hook
-    a.
-ContactContextdata.tsx: Contains the type of contact data
+7. ContactContextdata.tsx: Contains the type of contact data